-Since some of the commands can take a list of target paths (e.g. committing several specific files) the /path parameter can take several paths, separated by a \ character.
+Since some of the commands can take a list of target paths (e.g. committing several specific files) the /path parameter can take several paths, separated by a character.

 You can also specify a file which contains a list of paths, separated by newlines.
-The file must be in UTF-16 format, without a BOM [http://en.wikipedia.org/wiki/Byte-order\mark].
-If you pass such a file, use /pathfile instead of /path.
-To have TortoiseProc delete that file after the command is finished, you can pass the parameter / deletepathfile.
+The file must be in UTF-16 format, without a BOM [http://en.wikipedia.org/wiki/Byte-order_mark].
+If you pass such a file, use /path-file instead of /path.
+To have TortoiseProc delete that file after the command is finished, you can pass the parameter /deletepathfile.
+If you don't pass /deletepathfile, you have to delete the file yourself or the file gets left behind.